Solid Fuel Ducted Ramjet: Description

 The Solid Fuel Ducted Ramjet (SFDR) is a missile propulsion system that includes a thrust modulated ducted rocket with a reduced smoke nozzle-less missile booster.
 The thrust modulation in the system is achieved using a hot gas flow controller.
 The system utilises a solid fuelled air-breathing ramjet engine.
 It is an extremely long-range missile with a projected range of 350 km.
-As per International Institute for Strategic Studies (IISS), this kind of propulsion system drastically enhances the range with higher average speed.
+As per International Institute for Strategic Studies, this kind of propulsion system drastically enhances the range with higher average speed.
 The missiles which use such system are also able to carry larger payload due to absence of an oxidiser.
 Unlike solid-propellant rocket, the Ramjet takes up oxygen from the atmosphere during flight.

 Officially, the technology is being developed to power future Indian air-to-air missiles.
 However, the technology can also be applied to surface-to-air missiles.

 In its current form, the SFDR-based missile must first be boosted into a high-altitude trajectory to simulate aircraft-launch conditions.
 Subsequently, the nozzle-less booster fires up and guides the missile through its desired trajectory.

 Development

 The development of the SFDR started in 2013 and envisaged a five-year deadline to begin actual demonstrations.
-The missile is being developed primarily by the Defence Research and Development Laboratory (DRDL) and Research Centre Imarat (RCI) in Hyderabad.
-High Energy Material Research Laboratory (HEMRL) developed the nozzle-less booster while the ramjet engine is being developed with Russian assistance.
+The missile is being developed primarily by the Defence Research and Development Laboratory and Research Centre Imarat in Hyderabad.
+High Energy Material Research Laboratory developed the nozzle-less booster while the ramjet engine is being developed with Russian assistance.
 Ground-based testing of the missile started in 2017.
 As of 2023, the SFDR is among 55 high priority DRDO projects that have failed to meet project deadlines.